 This course will help students refine football skills.
 Offensive and defensive fundamentals and techniques will be emphasized.
 This course may be taken 4 times.
+UC credit limitations.
+See counselor.
 Lecture & lab.
 Optional pass/no pass grade.
 UC credit limitations.
 See counselor.
 Transferable to CSU; UC.